R4M4KR15HN4/Toxic_text_flagger_telegram_bot/README.md

-# Text Toxicity Classification with Bi-LSTM
+# Text Text Flagger for telegram with Bi-LSTM

 ## Overview

-Text Toxicity Classification with Bi-LSTM is a project aimed at building a robust natural language processing (NLP) model to classify text content based on toxicity.
+Text Text Flagge with Bi-LSTM is a project aimed at building a robust natural language processing (NLP) model to classify text content based on toxicity.
 The primary focus is on developing a solution that can effectively identify and categorize toxic language in textual data using a Bidirectional Long Short-Term Memory (Bi-LSTM) neural network.

 ## Project Description